SorinoSSK/VFlowTech-Doc/content/apps/iot-manager/parameter-mapping/index.md

 The value keys are something which are going to be associated with a sensor parameter.
 Mapping the `keys` in the payload to `sensor parameters` in the system makes it easy to access the data throughout the platform instead of referencing gateway keys.
 One example is showing the incoming data in the dashboards using widgets.
 Another example would be referencing sensor parameter keys in Data Cruncher to create user defined data flows for RPA and data transformation.

-To create a mapping a tree like interface is provided
+To create a mapping a tree like interface is provided.